PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_339](./images/img_339.png)

-Navigate to the folder you wish the Terminal to open in.
+Navigate to the folder desired for the Terminal to open in.
 Then select + to open a new launcher and then select Terminal:

 ![img_340](./images/img_340.png)